Plasma membrane: Definition, Structure, Functions, Composition

 3. The inner dense layer of protein: about 20-25 Angstroms.

 The plasma membrane consists of a bimolecular layer of lipids sandwiched between a Monomolecular protein layer.
-Such a membrane has been described as a unit membrane by Robertson.
+Robertson has described such a membrane as a unit membrane.

 Ultrastructure of Cell membrane or Plasma membrane

-He found that a variety of cell structures like endoplasmic reticulum, Golgi complex, nuclear membrane, mitochondria, plastids, and lysosomes are surrounded by a unit membrane.
+He found that various cell structures like endoplasmic reticulum, Golgi complex, nuclear membrane, mitochondria, plastids, and lysosomes are surrounded by a unit membrane.

-The Chemical composition of cell membrane or plasma membrane –
+The Chemical composition of the cell membrane or plasma membrane

-The plasma membrane of animal cells consists of proteins, lipids, and a small number of carbohydrates.
+The plasma membrane of animal cells consists of proteins, lipids, and a few carbohydrates.

 Proteins –

-The protein for the main bulk of the plasma membrane.
-The protein separated from the Plasma membrane of R.B.C.Are collectively known as tektins.
+The protein is the main bulk of the plasma membrane.
+The protein is separated from the plasma membrane of R.B.C.They are collectively known as tektins.
 These are of two different types.

 Peripheral or extrinsic proteins